Munawwar/http-snapshotter/README.md

 Then onwards running: `node test.js` or `SNAPSHOT=read node test.js` will ensure HTTP network calls are all read from a snapshot file.
 In this mode, http-snapshotter will prevent any real HTTP calls from happening by failing the test (if it didn't have a snapshot file) and print out the request details and the snapshot file name it should have had.

+For adding new snapshots without touching existing snapshots use `SNAPSHOT=append`.
 There is also a `SNAPSHOT=ignore` option to neither read nor write from snapshot files and do real network requests instead.
-This could be useful while writing a new test.
+These could be useful while writing a new test.

-Tip: When you do `SNAPSHOT=update` to create snapshots, run it against a single test, so you know what exact snapshots that one test created/updated.
+Tip: When you do `SNAPSHOT=update` or `SNAPHOT=append` to create snapshots, run it against a single test, so you know what exact snapshots that one test created/updated.

 Log read/saved snapshots by setting LOG_SNAPSHOT=1 env variable.
 Log requests with LOG_REQ=1 or LOG_REQ=summary (to just print request HTTP method, url and snapshot file that it would use).